prorevizor/noc/docs/en/docs/dev/confdb/query.md

 a simple key-value structure implemented over python's `dict`.
 Context represents a `possible state` of pipeline.
 Contexts are grouped together representing `possibilities` on each stage of pipeline.
-Within the possibilities, each context is independent on each other.
+Within the possibilities, each context is independentent on each other.

 Variables can be either `bound` (known values) or `unbound` (superposition of possible values).